tommysqueak/Backbone-On-The-Couch/readme.md

 }
 ```

+## Usages

+In its simplest form you can do the following:
+''' javascript

+var keypad = new Backbone.OnTheCouch.KeyEvents();

+//	listen for any of the commonly used d-pad keys (left, right, up, down, enter, space and escape)
+keypad.bind("key:up", function(){//do something on up});

+'''

 ## Running the Specs
 I'm using Jasmine to run the specs http://pivotal.github.com/jasmine/ and specifically the Jasmine Gem https://github.com/pivotal/jasmine/wiki/A-ruby-project to make it that little easier.